Improved Throughput for All-or-Nothing Multicommodity Flows with Arbitrary Demands: Introduction

 \subsection{Novelty and Related Work}

-Liu et al.~\cite{infocom19} presented a $(1/3,O(\sqrt{k\log n}) )$-approximation algorithm for the ANF problem for the case of {\em uniform} demands and weights in directed graphs, where $k$ is the number of commodities (note that while they consider the case of uniform demands, they also do not assume any restriction on how large these demands can be when compared to the edge capacities).
-Our current work significantly improves and generalizes the randomized rounding framework outlined in~\cite{infocom19}, in several ways: $(a)$ We are able to achieve an arbitrarily good throughput approximation bound; $(b)$ our bound on the edge capacity violation does not depend on the number of commodities $k$\footnote{Unless $k$ is very small $o(\log n/\log\log n)$, in which case we get an approximation bound of $k$.}, and significantly improves on the bound of $O(\sqrt{k\log n})$in~\cite{infocom19}; and $(c)$ we were also able to accommodate arbitrary non-uniform demands and commodity weights.
+We presented preliminary results leading to this journal article at two conferences, at IEEE INFOCOM 2019~\cite{Liu19} and at PERFORMANCE 2021~\cite{perf21anf}.
+In particular, our compact edge-flow LP formulation first appeared in~\cite{Liu19} and led to $(1/3,O(\sqrt{k\log n}) )$-approximation guarantees for the ANF problem for the case of {\em uniform} demands and weights in directed graphs (note that while~\cite{Liu19} considered the case of uniform demands, there was also no restriction on how large these demands can be when compared to the edge capacities).
+In this article, we significantly improve and generalize the randomized rounding framework outlined in~\cite{Liu19}, in several ways: $(a)$ We are able to achieve an arbitrarily good throughput approximation bound; $(b)$ our bound on the edge capacity violation ratio does not depend on the number of commodities $k,$\footnote{Unless $k$ is very small, $o(\log n/\log\log n)$ in which case we get an approximation bound of $k$.} and significantly improves on the bound of $O(\sqrt{k\log n})$in~\cite{Liu19}; and $(c)$ we were also able to accommodate arbitrary non-uniform demands and commodity weights.
 In addition, we provide a derandomized algorithm for the ANF problem and a more flexible packing MIP formulation for the ANF problem that leads to several interesting extensions of practical interest.
+Some of these ideas were sketched in our previous short paper~\cite{perf21anf}, however, without any technical details, proofs or evaluations.